Geoogolla/enterprise-docs/docs/administrator-guide/manage-permissions.md

 * Specific Group: A specific group has to be chosen to provide access to it.
 * Specific Permissions: A specific resource has to be chosen to delegate the resource permissions.

-> **NOTE**: Create access can only have the Scopes, All Reports, Reports in Category, All Data Sources,All Datasets, All Schedules, All Categories and All Groups.
+> **NOTE**: Create access can only have the Scopes, All Reports, Reports in Category, All Data Sources, All Datasets, All Schedules, All Categories and All Groups.
 >
 > Manage access can only have All Settings, Specific Settings, Specific Group, All Permissions, and Specific Permissions entities.
 >